 To help clarify the difference between disruptive and threatening behavior and the course of action to be taken with either behavior, the Dean of Students Office has created the following guidelines.

-Conduct that materially and substantially interferes with, or obstructs, the teaching or learning process in the context of a classroom or educational setting is disruptive behavior.
+Disruptive Behavior means conduct that materially and substantially interferes with or obstructs the teaching or learning process in the context of a classroom or educational setting.

-Any statement, communication, conduct or gesture directed toward any member of the University community that causes a reasonable apprehension of physical harm to a person or property is threatening behavior.
+Threatening Behavior means any statement, communication, conduct, or gesture, including those in written form, directed toward any member of the University community that causes a reasonable apprehension of physical harm to a person or property.

 If the threat is immediate

 Dial 911 for immediate police response